Codeh4ck/Streamliner/README.md

 Method | Description
 ------------ | -------------
-`WithParallelismInstances(uint param)` | Dictates to the plan engine that param number of block instances should be created.
+`WithMaxDegreeOfParallelism(uint param)` | Dictates to the plan engine that param number of block instances should be created.
 `WithBlockInfo(Guid id, string name)` | Assigns an id and a name to the block.
 These data are used for identification and logging.
 `ThatProduces<T>()` | `T` is the output model type of the producer.
 `WithAction<T>()` | T is a class inherited from `ProducerBlockActionBase<T>`.
 The main action the producer will execute in each cycle.